 Do we consider ourselves hard working?
 Creative?
 Trustworthy?
 Compassionate?
 Let's think back to a time when we were recognized by others as having a specific positive trait and include that.
 Are we good with computers?
 Team work?
 Encouraging others?
 Here we take some time to fully illuminate the positive aspects of ourselves, with a focus on our personal abilities and physical strengths.
 Think about our family or community as a resource, are there places or people we can go to for help if we need it?
 Consider including public services like the library or the food bank in this reflection.

 Negative self-talk may bubble up at this point and here we should avoid encouraging ourselves to use the strategy of avoidance in the short term.
-Let the thought rise up and then agree to deal with at a later time.
+Let the thought rise up, decide to deal with it at a later time, and refocus on the task at hand.
 Right now, the goal is building confidence and those negative thoughts aren't here to help.
 When the time is right to reflect on that negative self-talk, consider using the tools available through cognitive behavioral therapy.
 CBT is available by clicking here.